Aakash-Tripathi/Aakash-Tripathi/README.md

 # Hi there, I'm Aakash 👋

-- I am currently
+- I am
-  - majoring in Electrical and Computer Engineering at Rowan University
+  - a student at Rowan University majoring in Electrical and Computer Engineering
+- I have experience with
+  - Data Science
+  - Machine Learning
+  - Deep Learning
-- I am working on
+- I am working currently on
   - getting AWS Solutions Architect Certified
   - learning Reinforcement learning at Rowan